-Dental Restorations in Bartow, Florida
+Dental Restorations in Bartow, FL

 Thankfully, the number of restorations needed today is much less than in the past, largely due to improvements in public awareness as well as the regular use of fluoride to prevent tooth decay.
 However, teeth remain susceptible to decay, breakage, and infection, and need restorative care.